keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 the last value evaluated by your code.

 The last (and default) is the _executor_ mode.
-It merely assists you in executing the code you provide without any special handling of standard input.
+It merely assists you in executing the code you provide without any special implicit handling of standard input.

-##### "No Input" Mode -- The Default

-Examples up until this point have all used the default `-mn` mode listed last.
-This is the simplest use case, where `self` does not evaluate to anything useful, and if you cared about standard input, you would have to code it yourself (e.g. with `STDIN.read`).

-##### -ms "Single String" Mode
+##### -ms "Single String" Filter Mode

 In this mode, your code would be called once per line of input, and in each call, `self` would evaluate to the line of text: